vottundev/vottun-qubic-bridge-sc-evm/README.md

   - `Admin`:
     - Can add and remove minters, as well as change the admin.
     - Only one admin is allowed.
-  - `Minter`:
+  - `Operator`:
     - Can mint and burn WQUBIC tokens.
-    - Multiple minters are allowed.
+    - Multiple operators are allowed.
-    - Any bridge in operation must be added as a minter.
+    - Any bridge contract in operation must be added as an operator.

 - `QubicBridge`
   - `Admin`:
-    - Can add and remove managers, as well as change the admin.
+    - Can add and remove managers.
+    - Can change the admin.
     - Only one admin is allowed.
   - `Manager`:
+    - Can add and remove operators.
+    - Multiple managers are allowed.
+  - `Operator`:
     - Can operate the bridge to push and pull tokens.
-    - Multiple managers are allowed.
+    - Multiple operators are allowed.
-    - Any backend in operation must be added as a manager.
+    - Any backend node in operation must be added as an operator.

 Requirements
 ------------